vbarbarosh/ffmpeg-helpers/README.md

-A set of helpers for building arguments for ffmpeg binary.
+A set of helpers for working with `ffmpeg` binary.

 * `ffprobe({input})`
 * `ffmpeg_trim_crop_resize({input, output, trim, crop, resize})`